Luc45/WooCommerce-Correios-Calculo-de-Frete-na-Pagina-do-Produto/README.txt

 * Fix differences with WooCommerce Correios in specific cases.
 = 3.1.3 =
 * Fix some issues with postcodes starting with zero (from São Paulo, for instance).
+= 3.1.4 =
+* Added fallback for postcode identification, such as some from Roraima and Rondônia.

 == Upgrade Notice ==